alpais/user_performance_data/README.md

 ## Data parsing and preprocessing

-The scripts in this repo perform the following steps for data preparation:
+The scripts in this repository perform the following steps for data preparation:
  * ROS bag parsing
  * smoothing
  * rescaling